Conditions in Blockly (Ages 5-8)

 How to use conditions in Blockly:

-1. To find blocks that we use to make conditions, go to the light blue Logic tab on the left side of the screen.
-Conditional statement blocks are shown in the light blue Logic tab.
+- To find blocks that we use to make conditions, go to the light blue Logic tab on the left side of the screen.

-2. For this example, we will use the “If/Do/Else” block.
+- For this example, we will use the “If/Do/Else” block.
 Click it for it to appear beside the two repeat blocks.
-The "If/Do/Else" block is shown beside the two Repeat blocks after clicking it.

-• The Repeat Forever block is used for conditions, because we don’t just want to see if the condition happened one time, but always The "If/Do/Else" block is shown in the Repeat Forever block, after it was snapped into place.
+- The Repeat Forever block is used for conditions, because we don’t just want to see if the condition happened one time, but always

 Congratulations everyone!
 You just learnt what a condition is, and how to use conditions in Blockly.
 You can try out this same code, and even try adding your own conditions to make it better!